Air Conditioner Repair Checklist

 - Make sure your hands and feet are dry before you check the panel or breakers.

 - Locate the breaker identified “AC” and make sure it’s in the “on” position.
-If it’s triggered, the lever will be in the middle of the panel or “off” position.
+If it’s triggered, the lever will be in the "off" position.

 - Quickly shift the lever back to the “on” spot.
 If it instantaneously triggers again, don’t reset it and get in touch with us at 724-401-1843.
 A breaker that keeps tripping could signal your house has an electrical issue.